Your yard — a supportive ecosystem?

-When summer arrives, keep an eye out for the Seward Garden Tour.
+Summer’s here, so consider participating in the Seward Garden Tour, June 19 @ 6:00 pm – 8:00 pm.
 It’s a fun social event that highlights the beautiful and imaginative things people do with their yards.
 You could volunteer to host a tour stop in your yard, or sign up to visit other people’s gardens.
 It’s an opportunity to catch up with old friends and meet new people.
-I don’t think the date has been set for 2025 (as of Feb 12) but it will be on the calendar at sng.org.

 Bird populations have declined a lot all over the world, including North America.
 Avian flu is one culprit and that could get worse.
 However, habitat loss has been a major challenge for years now.
 If you want to help support bird populations, there are lots of steps you can take to make your yard a better ecosystem.
 One school of thought says you should not have a bird feeder, as that induces birds to cluster together and so transmit the flu.